CPunch/gemini/README.md

-# gem
+# gemini

-gem is a textboard for the gemini protocol.
-Like a forum, but exclusively text based.
+a small go module to serve a Gemini server